jenu-21/Chatbot/README.md

 ### How to run it locally

-Using your local anacdonda prompt, in the terminal type:
+Using your local Anaconda prompt, in the terminal type:

 ```
 FILE_PATH
 streamlit run '{filename}.py'
 ```